sahilmalhotra0510/io/active.md

 <!-- [CMD - Build IO .json files from EPA API for all 50 states](/io/charts/) - Honglin (next week)--><!-- Zhu -->

 <!--
+We're meeting today (Thursday) at Noon EDT, and again on Sunday at 10 PM EDT.
+(We also do focused meetups Mondays and Tuesdays in the afternoon.)

+We're meeting tonight (Sunday) at 10 PM EDT, and again on Thursday at Noon EDT.
+(We also do focused meetups Mondays and Tuesdays in the afternoon.)

 Welcome! - Our next Model.earth meetup is Thursday at Noon EDT

+Welcome! - Our next Model.earth meetup is Sunday at 10 PM EDT

 Hi, thanks for registering with our ModelEarth team!

-We're meeting tonight (Sunday) at 10 PM EDT, and again on Thursday at Noon EDT.
+We meet next on Sunday at 10 PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Mondays and Tuesdays in the afternoon.)

 Let me know which of the following areas you're interested in:
-Javascript, React, D3, Leaflet, Python, Forecasting with ML
+Javascript, React, D3, Leaflet, Python, Forecasting with ML, LLM Chat JSON

 Our meetup link is here.
 (It's always the same) https://model.earth/io/coders